dpushkaran/Clash-Royale-Synergy-Graph/README.md

 If you see "Failed to fetch" or "Cannot connect to backend server" in the frontend:

+**Note:** On macOS, port 5000 is often used by AirPlay Receiver.
+The app uses port 5001 to avoid conflicts.

 1. **Check if backend is running:**
    ```bash
    # In the backend directory
    python app.py
    ```
-   You should see: `Running on http://127.0.0.1:5000`
+   You should see: `Running on http://127.0.0.1:5001`

 2. **Verify backend is accessible:**
-   - Open `http://localhost:5000/health` in your browser
+   - Open `http://localhost:5001/health` in your browser
    - You should see: `{"status":"healthy","cards_loaded":120}`

 3. **Check for port conflicts:**
-   - Make sure nothing else is using port 5000
+   - Make sure nothing else is using port 5001
-   - If needed, change the port in `backend/app.py` (line 100)
+   - If needed, change the port in `backend/app.py` (line 109)

 4. **CORS issues:**
    - The backend has CORS enabled, but if you still have issues, check that `flask-cors` is installed